-As a child, you likely had the experience of asking an adult for something, only to have your request met with a question: “What’s the magic word?”
-Now that you’ve grown up, you know that “please” doesn’t possess any genuine mystical qualities, but you’ve hopefully acquired an appreciation for the value of words as a form of social currency.
-When it comes to the Internet, words are equally important for getting what you want—which, if you’re a small-business owner, is increased traffic to your website.
-In SEO parlance, these auspicious terms are known as keywords.
+As a child, you likely had the experience of asking for a snack, only to have your request met with a question: “What’s the magic word?”
+Now that you’ve grown up, you know words don’t possess mystical qualities, but you’ve hopefully developed an appreciation for them as a form of social currency.
+Simply put, words are important for getting what we want—a fact that applies equally to hungry five-year-olds and business owners trying to compete on the web.
+In the latter case, the power of words takes on a whole new significance as a fundamental pillar of search engine optimization (SEO).
+In this context, these “magic words” are known as keywords.

-Keywords can help generate website traffic in a couple of ways.
-First, targeting terms commonly used in search engine queries increases your site’s chances of showing up in search results.
-Furthermore, since keywords are a major part of the criteria search engines use to assess and organize web content, using them properly is crucial for getting your site indexed (which influences search ranking).
+When correctly employed, keywords help generate website traffic in a couple of ways.
+First, since most web traffic consists of users searching for specific items, targeting commonly searched keywords increases a site’s chances of showing up in search results.
+Furthermore, keywords are a major criterion search engines use to assess and organize web content, so they play a large role in search ranking.
 That’s why, if you’re a small-business owner trying to compete on the web, you simply can’t ignore the importance of keywords.

 So…what’s the magic word?

 OK, so there’s no such thing as a magic word (even on the web), but some keywords are definitely better than others.
 For SEO purposes, the value of a keyword (or keyword phrase) is determined by three factors: